Blue Mosque

 • Expertly navigate through the Grand Bazaar and learn about Turkish trade and local traditions;

-Note: The Blue Mosque is a religious place of worship, so please dress respectfully.
+Please note: The Blue Mosque and Hagia Sophia are religious places of worship, so please dress respectfully.
 Shoulders and legs must be covered, and head coverings are available at the mosque entrance for free.
 You will also be given a bag at entry in which to put your shoes.

 Istanbul's Old City: Full-Day Private All Inclusive Highlights Tour